Edward H. Brooks: World War II

-From 1942 until 1944 Brooks served as the first commander of the 11th Armored Division at Fort Knox, Kentucky, preparing them for the impending invasion of continental Europe.
+From August 1942 until March 1944 Brooks served as the first commander of the 11th Armored Division at Fort Knox, Kentucky, preparing them for the impending invasion of continental Europe.
 His results with the 11th Armored Division caught the eye of senior commanders, resulting in his selection for overseas assignment to command the 2nd "Hell on Wheels" Armored Division, then stationed in England training for the Allied invasion of Normandy.

 In January 1943, at the direct request of General Marshall, Brooks, then a two-star major general, and several other senior officers accompanied Lieutenant General Devers on a tour of Northern African Allied forces.
-Their objective was to assess Allied and Axis strengths/weaknesses and to gather ideas for making armor training more realistic, reflecting actual combat experience.
+Their objective was to assess Allied and Axis strengths and weaknesses and to gather ideas for making armor training more realistic, reflecting actual combat experience.
 At the conclusion of their North African Theater intelligence gathering, the B-17 they were on ("Stinky") crash-landed in neutral Ireland.
-They were treated by the locals with warm hospitality and were transferred across the border to Northern Ireland the next day.
+They were treated by the locals with hospitality and were transferred across the border to Northern Ireland the next day.
 Devers and Brooks pressed on to inspect the European Theater of Operations, then technically still under the command of Lt.
 Gen. Eisenhower.
-They toured England using the train supplied by Logistics Chief Maj.
-Gen. John C. H. Lee, witnessing joint operations with the British, and many Services of Supply installations as well.
+They toured England using the train supplied by Logistics Chief Major General John C. H. Lee, witnessing joint operations with the British, and many Services of Supply installations as well.
 They flew back to Washington on 28 January.

 Major General Brooks assumed command of the 2nd Armored Division on March 17, 1944, at Tidworth Camp, near Salisbury, England.
 The division had been transferred to England from the Mediterranean late in 1943.
 After a training and preparation period the division embarked from England in LCI's and LST's on June 8, 1944, and stood toward the shores of France.
 Preceded by an advance command post detachment which established contact with the V Corps commanding general, Major General Leonard T. Gerow, the division landed on Omaha Beach on June 9, 1944.
 The 2nd Armored Division was committed immediately.
 In its first engagement the division secured the Vire River bridgehead.

 Normandy and the bocage country, where hedgerows furnished natural cover for every field came next.
 The problem was solved by mounting huge bulldozer blades on the tanks so that a path could be cut through the natural earthen breastworks for the infantry to follow.
 Then came Saint-Lô, the breakthrough at Avranches, where the 2nd Armored Division held the eastern flank, and a series of engagements throughout Northern France and Belgium.
 Brooks was cited for gallantry in action during the period August 2 to 6 for making repeated visits to forward elements of his command.
 Exposing himself to hostile observation and fire, he expedited the commitment of the division and personally assisted in the organization of continuing attacks by subordinate units in assault on enemy strong points.
 That display of gallantry and leadership, without regard to his personal safety, earned for him the Silver Star.